Jamil255/ai-finance-platform/README.md

 - 🔧 **Server-side Functions**: Includes server-side scripts and APIs.
 - ⚡ **Asynchronous Workflows**: Powered by Inngest for managing event-driven workflows.
 - 🛠️ **Linting & Formatting**: Ensures code quality with ESLint.
+- 🛠️**Bot Protection**: Arcjet might be used to protect the web application from bots, ensuring that only legitimate users can interact with the app.
+It could be helping to prevent automated abuse or traffic that might affect performance or security.

 ## Prerequisites